You worked hard. You stayed up late, got up early, pushed through writer's block, and finally, you finished writing your entire book. Wahoo!

-For me, I’ve been doing this even as I was writing the book, and I’m really excited to see how my dreams for the book change as I go through the editing process.
+I tend to dream even as I'm writing a book, and I'm really excited to see how my dreams for the book change as I go through the editing process.

 Now that you have a good idea about where your book is and where you want it to go, you're ready for the second draft.